 Even worse are auto-play videos that just come screaming at you out of nowhere.
 Unfortunately, even big brands don’t get this right.

-Almost the entirety of Forbes page is covered in distractions.
+Almost the entirety of the Forbes page is covered in distractions.
 And if it weren’t for their well-known brand name, this type of UX would soon force them out of business.

-Use A/B testing to find the best way to make ad dollars and still keep the user experience clean and distraction free.
+Use A/B testing to find the best way to make ad dollars and still keep the user experience clean and distraction-free.
 Not only will it reduce your bounce rate, but also increase revenue since the visitors will stick around and visit more pages (see more ads).